dojo/docs/dojo/NodeList-data.rst

 Overview
 ========

-Provides a simple Data abstraction API to `dojo.NodeList <dojo/NodeList>`_, which is the result of calling `dojo.query <dojo/query>`_.
+Provides a simple Data abstraction API to :ref:`dojo.NodeList <dojo/NodeList>`, which is the result of calling :ref:`dojo.query <dojo/query>`.
 This allows you to bind data items to individual nodes, knowing you will be able to retrieve the data later if you get a reference to that node.

-The public APIs for the module are exposed on `dojo.NodeList <dojo/NodeList>`_ as *data* and *removeData*.
+The public APIs for the module are exposed on :ref:`dojo.NodeList <dojo/NodeList>` as *data* and *removeData*.
 The *data* method acts as a setter getter, and *removeData* does as it's name suggests: remove all or some data from this node reference.

-For Dojo 1.6 and earlier, the include the *data* APIs in your environment issue an appropriate `dojo.require <dojo/require>`_ call:
+For Dojo 1.6 and earlier, the include the *data* APIs in your environment issue an appropriate :ref:`dojo.require <dojo/require>` call:

 .. javascript ::